Basic Excel Overview

 The Chart Styles icons are used to select a design for your chart.

 The Switch Rows/Columns icon is used to reverse the X and Y axis layout of the chart.

 If you position your cursor above different parts of the chart, a label will appear, giving you the name of that chart element.
 Try it.
 You can format any element in the chart by right-clicking on it.
-Select the Format option at the bottom of the menu.
+Select the Format option at the bottom of the pop-up menu.
 A formatting dialog box for that element will appear to the right of the chart.

 The icons stand for:

 Line / Border Shadow/Glow/Edges/3-D Varies by type of chart.